rcmachado/ospnc/README.md

+# Open Source Name Checker

 ## Introduction
-`Open Source Project Name Checker` from now on: `OSPNC` is a simple web-service that checks if your new project name is already taken on some of most popular open-source communities.
+`Open Source Name Checker` from now on: `OSNC` is a simple web-service that checks if your new project name is already taken on some of most popular open-source communities.

 ## Get started
-You can just visit this page: [ospnc](http://ivantomic.com/projects/ospnc/) or you can [fork](https://github.com/LogIN-/ospnc/fork) this repo install deps and start service on your own domain
+You can just visit this page: [osnc](http://ivantomic.com/projects/ospnc/) or you can [fork](https://github.com/rcmachado/open-source-name-checker/fork) this repo install deps and start service on your own domain

 Supported sources |
 --- |